 Coffee shops can have simple menus, and most of them normally offer only coffee drinks with some pastries.
 Some of them offer only coffee drinks without any food pairings.

 No one would wish to be served by a stuffy staff.
-Staff really plays a big role in maintaining customers in either a coffee shop or in a café.
+Staff plays a big role in maintaining customers in either a coffee shop or in a café.

 Conclusion